mccrown/Readme-generator/Develop/README.md

-# Professional README.md Generator
+# README Generator

   ![badge](https://img.shields.io/badge/license-MIT-brightgreen)<br />

   ## Description
-  By running this application you can create a professional README file using user input.
+  A node.js application that creates a generated README.md file for your next project, using user input.

   ## Table of Contents